Mira0507/singularity_demo_apple_silicon/README.md

 [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/index.html) containers
 are not supported on Apple Silicon yet.
 One workaround is to use a Linux virtualizer.
-This current workflow demonstrates how I set it up on my MacBook M4 with macOS Tahoe (v26.6.2).
+This workflow demonstrates how I set it up on my MacBook M4 with macOS Tahoe (v26.6.2).

 ## Install required tools